MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 ## Introduction to Natural Language Processing in adaptive dialogs

-Recognizers, along with [generators][4] constitute the Natural Language Processing (NLP) capabilities in adaptive dialogs.
+Recognizers, along with [generators][4] constitute the natural language processing (NLP) capabilities in adaptive dialogs.
 NLP is a technological process that enables computer applications, such as bots, to derive meaning from a users input.
 To do this it attempts to identify valuable information contained in conversations by interpreting the users needs (intents) and extract valuable information (entities) from a sentence, and respond back in a language the user will understand.

 A bots capabilities would be very minimal without NLP, it is what enables your bot to understand the messages your users send and respond appropriately.
 When a user sends a message with “Hello”, it is the bots Natural Language Processing capabilities that enables it to know that the user posted a standard greeting, which in turn allows your bot to leverage its AI capabilities to come up with a proper response.
 In this case, your bot can respond with a greeting.